ogbobeonochie/sales-analysis/README.md

   EDA provides the means to exploring the sales data to answer critical questions such as:

-  -What is the overall sales trend?
+  - What is the overall sales trend?

-  -Which products are top sellers
+  - Which products are top sellers

-  -what are the peak sales period?
+  - what are the peak sales period?

   ## Data Analysis